awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

 You can add a lifecycle hook to an Auto Scaling group that triggers a notification when an instance enters a wait state\.
 You can configure these notifications for a variety of reasons, for example, to invoke a Lambda function or to receive email notification so that you can perform a custom action\.
 This topic describes how to configure notifications using Amazon CloudWatch Events, Amazon SNS, and Amazon SQS\.
 Choose whichever option you prefer\.
 Alternatively, if you have a script that configures your instances when they launch, you do not need to receive notification when the lifecycle action occurs\.

 **Important**
 AWS resources for notifications must always be created in the same AWS Region where you create your lifecycle hook\.
-For example, if you configure notifications using Amazon SNS, the Amazon SNS topic must reside in the same region as your lifecycle hook\.
+For example, if you configure notifications using Amazon SNS, the Amazon SNS topic must reside in the same Region as your lifecycle hook\.

 **Topics**
 + [Route Notifications to Lambda Using CloudWatch Events](#cloudwatch-events-notification)